-Then the script invokes the avh2iasi.exe command.
+Then the script invokes the avh2hirs_atovs.exe or the avh2_hirs.exe command.

 The log file is saved in the output file avh2hirs.log.

 At the statistics file associated with the logical unit 22 is then saved with the name mapqual.txt.
 Links between logical unit to files are deleted at the end of the script.